Twisted Sisters (comic)

 Twisted Sisters is an all-female underground comics anthology put together by Aline Kominsky and Diane Noomin, and published in various iterations.
 In addition to Kominsky (later Kominsky-Crumb) and Noomin, contributors to Twisted Sisters included M. K. Brown, Dame Darcy, Julie Doucet, Debbie Drechsler, Mary Fleener, Phoebe Gloeckner, Krystine Kryttre, Carol Lay, Dori Seda, and Carol Tyler.

-Twisted Sisters was the first "breakaway project" by former contributors to the ground-breaking all-female comix collective Wimmen's Comix.
+Twisted Sisters was the first "breakaway project" by former contributors to the ground-breaking all-female comics collective Wimmen's Comix.

 Publication history

 Background

 In 1975, Wimmen's Comix contributors Kominsky and Noomin left that collective due to internal conflicts that were both aesthetic and political.
 Kominsky-Crumb later stated that a large part of her break with the Wimmen's Comix group was over feminism-related issues, and particularly over her romantic relationship with Robert Crumb, who Wimmen's Comix mainstay Trina Robbins particularly disliked.

 Twisted Sisters one-shot

 Kominsky and Noomin put together a 36-page one-shot issue of Twisted Sisters, published in June 1976 by Last Gasp, which featured their own humorous and "self-deprecating" stories and art.
 Noomin's stories featured her character DiDi Glitz while Kominsky's featured her fictional analog The Bunch.